geeksforsocialchange/gfsc-v3/documentation/shortcodes.md

 ### Example

 ```
-{{<image-with-caption/start "ask-jeeves.png" "Screenshot of Ask Jeeves" "frame image--center">}}
+{{<image-with-caption/start src="ask-jeeves.png" alt="Screenshot of Ask Jeeves" classList="image--frame image--center">}}
 Fig 1.
 The branding of Ask Jeeves (Ask.com) in the early days of the internet exemplified this view of computers as personal assistants.
 {{<image-with-caption/end>}}
 ```

 ### Arguments

-1. URL for the image
+- `src`: address of the image file
-2. Alt text for the image
+- `alt`: alt text for accessibility. *Optional but please be considerate*.
-3. Classes to be added to the image.
-It looks to originally have taken a single word which was appended to `image--`.
-It has been craftily used in many places with two classes by writing the full class name for the second half of the argument and separating with a space.
-See `themes/gfsc/assets/sass/components/_images.sass`.
+- `classList`: A space separated list of additional classes you would like to apply to the image.
+See options in `themes/gfsc/assets/sass/components/_images.sass`. *Optional*.
-4. Caption body accepts normal markdown as in the rest of the file.
+- Caption body accepts normal markdown as in the rest of the file.
 It is important to place this between the `start` and `end` shortcodes.

 ## `image-multi-with-caption/start` & `image-multi-with-caption/end`